 |Gain of X||ΔX|

-MRSXY represents Marginal Rate of Substitution of X for Y
+MRSXY represents the Marginal Rate of Substitution of X for Y

 ΔY represents the change in Y